y9x/resources/gameloader.md

 You can find the result [here](./gameloader.user.js).

+Comparing this custom loader to the WASM loader:
+- There is no lag spike during the page load
+- Loading time is under 100 MS

 This is not a guide on how to make cheats but it is possible with enough knowledge.
 With the games source and the ability to load it from a variable, you can make modifications and patches to the game or even extract data.

 If you have any questions, make a post on our [forum](https://forum.sys32.dev/)